Note: On July 27, 2018 BuilderAll relaunched their software platform. This BuilderAll review has been updated to reflect those changes.

-So, when I was introduced to BuilderAll, I became excited at the possibilities it had to bridge that gap.
+So, when I learned about BuilderAll, I became excited at the possibilities it had to bridge that gap.

-Now that I’ve used the platform for the last 5 months, I feel I’m able to give an honest BuilderAll review.
+I’ve been using BA since August 2017 and I feel I’m able to give an honest review.

 What You’ll Learn In My BuilderAll Review

 - What is BuilderAll and why should you care